pergus/netbox-zabbix/README.md

   when displaying the data just in case we need the full data...dunno.

-* Since I rewrote a lot of code yesterday, run over all tests.
+* Since I rewrote a lot of code, run over all tests.
   Is it possible to automat the tests?
 Maybe but the UI has to be tested as well.

 * Should the system issue a warning when a template is removed while it is